tigerbeetle/tigerbeetle/docs/getting-started/download.md

 # Download

+TigerBeetle is a single, small, statically linked binary.
+You can download it in the following ways:

 ## Bootstrap Script

-You can use the bootstrap script to download TigerBeetle:
+You can use the bootstrap script to easily download TigerBeetle:

 ### macOS/Linux